General , Wills

 Are Your Beneficiaries Really Obvious?

-Without a Will, you die “intestate” and your state determines who receives your assets.
+The state takes control of your assets when you die without a Will because your death becomes known as “intestate”.
 For single people without children, assets typically go entirely to your parents.
-But consider:

 • You may prefer your siblings receive something at their stage of life rather than your aging parents